mayconfmelo/min-resume/README.md

 # Description

 Generate a modern and direct to the point résumé, fit for today's Human Resources demands of assertiveness.
-There is no colorfull designs, figures, creative fonts, nor anything that diverts attention when reading the document: is just plain old black sans-serif text in white paper.
-In fact, if one sees only the resulting résumé, may say it was written in Word --- but it was written with all of Typst's benefits and conveniences.
+There is no colorful designs, figures, creative fonts, nor anything that diverts attention when reading the document: is just plain old black sans-serif text in white paper.
+In fact, if one sees only the resulting résumé, may say it was written in Word — but it was written with all of Typst's benefits and conveniences.

-The package was written by a Brazilian, so it uses some common Brazilian practices when writting a résumé --- but it is simple and minimalistic, even to Brazilian standards.
-Therefore, if some informations are missing or  unnecesary to you, feel free to adapt it to your needs.
+The package was written by a Brazilian, so it uses some common Brazilian practices when writing a résumé — but it is simple and minimalistic, even to Brazilian standards.
+Therefore, if some information are missing or  unnecessary to you, feel free to adapt it to your needs.